michaeljsteel/NumBAT/README.md

 The core finite element solvers are written in modern Fortran.
 Meshing is performed using the Gmsh open source tool.

-All user interaction with NumBAT is performed through a sophisticated python front end, either using `.py` scripts or Jupyter notebooks.
+All user interaction with NumBAT is performed through a sophisticated python front end, either using python scripts or Jupyter notebooks.

 ## Example results